 Crown of Midnight

 by Sarah J. Maas

 An assassin’s loyalties are always in doubt.
 But her heart never wavers.After a year of hard labor in the Salt Mines of Endovier, eighteen-year-old assassin Celaena Sardothien has won the king’s contest to become the new royal assassin.
 Yet Celaena is far from loyal to the crown – a secret she hides from even her most intimate confidantes.Keeping up the deadly charade—while pretending to do the king’s bidding—will test her in frightening new ways, especially when she’s given a task that could jeopardize everything she’s come to care for.
 And there are far more dangerous forces gathering on the horizon — forces that threaten to destroy her entire world, and will surely force Celaena to make a choice.
 Where do the assassin’s loyalties lie, and who is she most willing to fight for?

-An outstanding second book Crown of Midnight, impressed me from the world to the character growth.
-Celaena is a wonderfully complex characters and I became complete swept up in her journey and pain.
+An outstanding second book Crown of Midnight impressed me from the world to the character growth.
+Celaena is a wonderfully complex character and I became complete swept up in her journey and pain.
 I cannot wait for the final book.
 My review of Crown of Midnight/Throne of Glass

 by Tahereh Mafi

 Tick tick tick tick tick it’s almost time for war.
 Juliette has escaped to Omega Point.
 It is a place for people like her—people with gifts—and it is also the headquarters of the rebel resistance.
 She’s finally free from The Reestablishment, free from their plan to use her as a weapon, and free to love Adam.
 But Juliette will never be free from her lethal touch.
 Or from Warner, who wants Juliette more than she ever thought possible.
 In this exhilarating sequel to Shatter Me, Juliette has to make life-changing decisions between what she wants and what she thinks is right.
 Decisions that might involve choosing between her heart—and Adam’s life.